nybles/nybles.github.io/README.md

 # [Nybles](https://nybles.herokuapp.com/)

-In order to create your own Ghost blog for free and host it at Github pages, check the following instructions.
-These instructions were tested within Linux, if you know how to make it work for Windows or Mac OS, please let me know and I'll add the instructions here. [**Check out the Live Demo**](https://nybles.herokuapp.com/).
+In order to create your own Ghost blog for free and host it on Github pages, check the following instructions.
+These instructions were tested on Linux, if you know how to make it work for Windows or Mac OS, please let me know and I'll add the instructions here. [**Check out the Live Demo**](https://nybles.herokuapp.com/).

 ## Prerequisites
 Before we start, you need to install some prerequisites:
-- [**pip**](https://pip.pypa.io/en/stable/quickstart/): Python 2.7.9 and later comes with *pip* by default, so it won't will bother you.
+- [**pip**](https://pip.pypa.io/en/stable/quickstart/): Python 2.7.9 and later comes with *pip* by default, so it won't bother you.
 - [**buster**](https://pypi.python.org/pypi/buster/0.1.3): a Python package.
 - [**NodeJS**](https://nodejs.org/en/): make sure that your [NodeJS version is officially supported by latest Ghost release](http://support.ghost.org/supported-node-versions/).
 - [**npm**](https://nodejs.org/en/): NodeJS package manager.